 Parish events have been organized into our new Events Calendar.

-To comply with the SHELTER IN PLACE ORDER for San Francisco, CA - there will be no Masses and no Parish activities until further notice.
+To comply with the directives from the Archdiocese of San Francisco and the City and County of San Francisco, CA - there will be no Masses and no Parish activities until further notice.

 There is a new web page called "COVID-19 SPIRITUAL RESOURCES" that can be found by hovering over the "NEWS AND EVENTS" section.
 This page contains further information regarding live streaming events such as daily Masses, the Rosary, Holy week and a number of other virtual celebrations and spiritual gatherings like Divine Mercy Sunday.